 - By phone on 01 413 5992

 - By writing to the Booking Department at the address below

 NCTS may offer you a provisional appointment at a nearby test centre or invite you to arrange your own NCT appointment.
-If the provisional appointment suits you or if you want to re-arrange the time, date or test centre you must contact NCTS.
+If the provisional appointment suits you or you want to re-arrange the time, date, or test centre, you must contact NCTS.

 If the NCTS have not heard from you 14 days before the provisional appointment date, your test will be cancelled automatically and made available to other customers.

-You can cancel or re-arrange your confirmed appointment by giving five working days notice (Mon-Fri).
-If you cancel or re-arrange your appointment giving less than 5 days notice (Mon-Fri), you will be charged an additional fee of €22.
+You can cancel or re-arrange your confirmed appointment by giving 5 working days' notice (Monday to Friday).
+If you cancel or re-arrange your appointment giving less than 5 days' notice (Monday to Friday), you will be charged an additional fee of €22.

 Applications by post should be sent to the address below.
 You can also book, confirm or cancel your test online at ncts.ie.
-Enquiries about bookings can be forwarded to firstname.lastname@example.org.
+Enquiries about bookings can be sent to firstname.lastname@example.org.